ellanetworks/core/docs/how_to/backup_and_restore.md

 # Backup and Restore

 This how-to guide provides step-by-step instructions for backing up and restoring the Ella Core database.
+Here, we will create a backup of the Ella Core database, download the backup file, and restore the database from the backup file on a new instance of Ella Core.

 Pre-requisites: